-Ok, so that is it, your all done, thank you for making an online booking with us.
+Ok, so that is it, you’re all done, thank you for making an online booking with us.
 A Service Locating technician has now been tentatively booked in.

 So what happens from here?